LEED: Energy performance research (EA)

-IEQ performance research
+IEQ performance research (IEQ)

 The Centers for Disease Control and Prevention (CDC) defines indoor environmental quality (IEQ) as "the quality of a building's environment in relation to the health and wellbeing of those who occupy space within it."
 The USGBC includes the following considerations for attaining IEQ credits: indoor air quality, the level of volatile organic compounds (VOC), lighting, thermal comfort, and daylighting and views.
 In consideration of a building's indoor environmental quality, published studies have also included factors such as: acoustics, building cleanliness and maintenance, colors and textures, workstation size, ceiling height, window access and shading, surface finishes, furniture adaptability and comfort.

-In 2013, a paper published by Schiavon and architectural physicist Sergio Altamonte studied occupant IEQ satisfaction in LEED and non-LEED buildings.
-Using occupant surveys from the Center for the Built Environment at Berkeley database, 65 LEED-certified and 79 non-LEED buildings were analyzed for 15 IEQ-related factors.
-These factors include the ease of interaction, building cleanliness, the comfort of furnishing, the amount of light, building maintenance, colors and textures, workplace cleanliness, the amount of space, furniture adjustability, visual comfort, air quality, visual privacy, noise, temperature, and sound privacy.
-The results showed occupants tend to be slightly more satisfied in LEED buildings for the air quality and slightly more dissatisfied with the amount of light.
-The overall finding was that there was no significant influence of LEED certification on occupant satisfaction in consideration of the overall building and workspace ratings.
-The paper noted that the data may not be representative of the entire building stock and a randomized approach was not used in the data assessment.
+The most widely used method for post-occupancy evaluation (POE) in IEQ-related studies is occupant surveys.
+In 2013, architectural physicist Sergio Altamonte and Stefano Schiavon used occupant surveys from the Center for the Built Environment at Berkeley's database to study IEQ occupant satisfaction in 65 LEED buildings and 79 non-LEED buildings.
+They analyzed 15 IEQ-related factors including the ease of interaction, building cleanliness, the comfort of furnishing, the amount of light, building maintenance, colors and textures, workplace cleanliness, the amount of space, furniture adjustability, visual comfort, air quality, visual privacy, noise, temperature, and sound privacy.
+Occupants reported being slightly more satisfied in LEED buildings for the air quality and slightly more dissatisfied with the amount of light.
+Overall, occupants of both LEED and non-LEED buildings had equal satisfaction with the building overall and with the workspace.
+The authors noted that the data may not be representative of the entire building stock and a randomized approach was not used in the data assessment.

+Newsham et al (2013) carried out an evaluation using both occupant interviews and physical site measurements.
+Field studies and post-occupancy evaluations (POE) were performed in 12 "green" and 12 conventional buildings across Canada and the northern United States.
+Most but not all of the "green" buildings were LEED-certified.
+2545 occupants completed a questionnaire.
+On-site, 974 randomly selected workstations were measured for thermal conditions, air quality, acoustics, lighting, workstation size, ceiling height, window access and shading, and surface finishes.
+Responses were positive in the areas of environmental satisfaction, satisfaction with thermal conditions, satisfaction with outside views, aesthetic appearance, reduced disturbance from HVAC noise, workplace image, night-time sleep quality, mood, physical symptoms, and reduced number of airborne particulates.
+The green buildings were rated more highly and in the case of airborne particulates exhibited superior performance than the conventional buildings.